greg-js/arch-wiki-md-repo/wiki/_content/Bluetooth.md

 ACTION=="add", KERNEL=="hci0", RUN+="/usr/bin/hciconfig hci0 up"
 ```

-After a suspend/resume-cycle, the device can be powered on automatically using something like this _systemd_ service:
+After a suspend/resume-cycle, the device can be powered on automatically using a custom _systemd_ service:

  `/etc/systemd/system/bluetooth-auto-power@.service`